WillemB2104/WillemB2104.github.io/_pages/about.md

 Institute of Education & Child Studies.

-The broad question I keep returning to is a simple one that turns out to be very
+The broad question I keep returning to is a simple one that turns out to be very hard.

-hard: **can we measure something in an individual's brain that helps explain, predict, and ultimately improve their diagnosis and treatment?**
+Can we measure something in an individual's brain that helps explain, predict, and ultimately improve their diagnosis and treatment?
+{: .lead-question}

 Answering it takes brain scans from thousands of people across many countries, far more than any single study or hospital can collect, combined with machine